andrewpapa/andrewpapa.github.io/index.md

-For my Undergraduate and Masters (Part III) degree I read Mathematics at the University of Cambridge after which I moved to Durham University to undertake my PhD research in Theoretical Particle Physics (high-precision perturbative QCD).
+For my Undergraduate and Masters (Part III) degrees I read Mathematics at the University of Cambridge after which I moved to Durham University to undertake my PhD research in Theoretical Particle Physics (high-precision perturbative QCD).
 Following my PhD, I was fortunate enough to spend time working with world-leading